QuentinRa/intellij-ocaml-plugin/README-dev.md

   * [ ] Non-opam
 * [x] We can't manually set the SDK additional data anymore as I can't manage to make it work.
 The user cannot edit the OCaml manual/API URLs.
 * [x] We suggest the user to set the SDK if not set
+* [x] The SDK files are shown nicely in the Library

 ## Menus